causiq/logary/README.md

    logging) through `Alt<Promise<unit>>`/`Task<Task>` in C# (same method as above).
- - Logary's C# API doesn't support misconfiguring Logary, because it's been built with chaining types together (going beyond the `return this` pattern).
+ - Logary's C# API doesn't support misconfiguring Logary, because it's been built with chaining types together (going beyond the `return this` pattern) – similar to Serilog but with a more callback-oriented API.
  - Logary supports Metrics – Gauges, Derived values, Histograms, Reservoirs
  - Logary supports Health checks out of the box
  - Logary has built-in support for Windows Performance Counters metrics shipping